katcipis/katcipis.github.io/_posts/drafts/true-object-orientation-go.md

 Another great metaphor can be extracted from
 [The Future of Programming](https://vimeo.com/71278954) presentation.
-When talking about the beginning of the ARPANET and the "Intergalactic Network of Computers" one of the metaphors used to express how a system could REALLY scale is how software would integrate with other software that is completely alien.
+When talking about the beginning of the ARPANET and the "Intergalactic Computer Network" one of the metaphors used to express how a system could REALLY scale is how software would integrate with other software that is completely alien (literally from other planet).

 The metaphor is great because it shows the need for good protocols and good forms to do content/protocol negotiation, which is what happens